 Another thing to look for when you're out foraging estate and garage sales is unusual sterling silver objects.
 From antique jewelry to small collectibles, these can be quick sellers if you choose pieces with flair.

 "I have two different men who buy anything sterling silver that is a bit out of the ordinary.
-Had two just last week.
+I had two just last week.
 One was a sterling Dickens bookmark, and the other was a sterling pin with figures from The Mikado," reports Janine Shaw, a dealer at Ruby Lane.

 Many larger sterling antiques, like tea services and serving dishes, can be a hard sell these days, but smaller items are a great investment when you can get them at the right price.
 Just be sure to study up on your silver marks basics before heading out to make sure what you're buying is really sterling silver.